nops-io/nops-precommit-client/README.md

 nOps Github Action will help you to get the estimated cost impact for your IAC(currently we are supporting terraform only) projects impacted by Github pull request code changes.

 # How to use
 To use nOps Github action please follow the below steps.
-It will run pricing checks when you make terraform code changes and creates/updates the Github pull requests for the terraform projects those are configured as a part of nOps-action.yml.
+It will run cloud pricing checks when you make the pull request code changes for your IAC projects configured as a part of nOps-action.yml.
 1. Create a .github/workflows directory in your repository on GitHub if this directory does not already exist.
 ```shell
 cd ${GITHUB_REPOSITORY}